polterguy/phosphorusfive/README.md

 with [three simple clicks](https://samples.gaiasoul.com/auto-deployment).
 This gives you a _"free"_ VPS server with Phosporus Five pre-installed, where you can play around with it as much as you wish, including test your own apps, or install any of the apps that comes in the _"Bazar"_ out of the box for free.
 This is probably the easiest and simplest way to test Phosphorus Five, but it'll cost you €49 for 2 weeks ot testing, and it requires you to pay €49 through PayPal.
+[Read more here](https://gaiasoul.com/2017/10/02/get-a-private-phosphorus-five-server-for-e49/).

 ## Yet again, Phosphorus Five is Free Software